Christian Rudder: Film work

 He appeared in Andrew Bujalski's film Funny Ha Ha, as Alex, and appeared as himself in Peter Sollett's film Nick and Norah's Infinite Playlist.

 Personal life

 Christian met his wife, Reshma Patel, at a concert in Boston.
 Patel ran a public relations firm.
-They married in 2006.
+They married in 2006 and have a daughter, Plum, together.

 They lived in the Williamsburg neighborhood of New York City for some time, but moved to Costa Rica in 2020.